Turkey hands jail sentences to journalists

 Sabuncu said the punishment meted out by the court was not only given to him "but to Turkey and to press freedom in Turkey" as authorities sought to deter others from real journalism.

-However he struck a defiant tone, adding that Cumhuriyet would "continue to do honest and honorable" journalism.
+However, he struck a defiant tone, adding that Cumhuriyet would "continue to do honest and honourable" journalism.

 "It is the sword of Damocles.
 Do not be scared.
 Keep on doing journalism.
 Let's keep on doing journalism together."